Deanshanger

-Deanshanger (/ˈdiːnzˌhæŋər/) is a village and civil parish in West Northamptonshire, near Milton Keynes.
+Deanshanger (/ˈdiːnzˌhæŋər/) is a village and civil parish in West Northamptonshire, England, near Milton Keynes.
 The population of the civil parish (including Puxley) at the 2011 census was 3,817.
 Deanshanger is 50 mi northwest of London, 5 mi northwest of Milton Keynes and 52 mi southeast of Birmingham.

 History

 Deanshanger used to be called Daneshanger, "hanger" being an old English word, meaning a clearing in the woods – hence Daneshanger was a clearing in the woods where the Danes lived.

 The original population centre of the parish was the hamlet of Passenham.
 However, from the late 18th century the coming of the Grand Union Canal to the east made Deanshanger an agricultural industrial centre causing it to grow quickly.
-This growth accelerated with the building of the London and Birmingham Railway in the first half of the 19th century which passed through the nearby villages of Wolverton, Bletchley and Roade.
+This growth accelerated with the building of the London and Birmingham Railway in the first half of the 19th century which had stations nearby in Wolverton and Roade.

 After a fall out with Henry II in 1170 AD, Thomas Becket is said to have sought refuge in the Gilbertine Monastery in Deanshanger (or Dinneshangra as it was then known).
 Although disguised as a peasant, he was nevertheless recognised by a farm labourer.
 At the time the only water supply in the village was foul and brackish, and having heard of the miracle that Becket was said to have performed at nearby Northampton, the farm labourer pleaded with Becket to repeat the performance.
 Becket is said to have looked towards Heaven, struck the ground with his staff, and immediately a fresh spring appeared.
 This is one of 703 miracles that is said to have led to his canonisation.

 The first public school in Deanshanger was opened in 1833 in a converted Baptist chapel.
 In 1858, a new village school (dubbed 'The Big School' by locals) was opened for students up to the age of thirteen.
 This school would later go on to be named Deanshanger Primary School.

+On 11 November 1948 the civil parish of "Passenham" was renamed "Deanshanger".
+The eastern part of the parish was ceded to the new parish of Old Stratford which was established on 1 April 1951, also taking in parts of the parishes of Furtho and Cosgrove.

 In 1958, a century after the founding of the primary school, a secondary school was established in the village.
 Originally called Deanshanger School, it was later renamed Kingsbrook School, after the local river, Kings Brook (a tributary of the River Great Ouse).
 The school, a sports college, merged with former Roade school in September 2011, and was renamed The Elizabeth Woodville School.